clangen/musikcube/README.md

 - `M-x` delete a previously saved playlist
 - `M-r` rename a playlist

+a couple important **notes**:

-* **note 1**: on OSX make sure you configure your terminal emulator to treat your left alt key as "+Esc" or "Meta".
+- on macos make sure you configure your terminal emulator to treat your left alt key as "+Esc" or "Meta"
-* **note 2**: `ALT` is the `M`odifier key in Windows
+- `ALT` is the `M`odifier key in the windows build

 # sdk

-musikcube is built around its own SDK interfaces. they're still in the process of being refined. you can see what they look like here: https://github.com/clangen/musikcube/tree/master/src/core/sdk
+the musikcube sdk is a set of small, pure-virtual c++ classes and a handful of enums and constants. they're still in the process of being refined. you can see what they currently look like here: https://github.com/clangen/musikcube/tree/master/src/core/sdk

 # dependencies

-musikcube would not be possible without the following excellent free, open source, and (in the case of some macOS and win32 APIs) non-free projects and libraries:
+musikcube would not be possible without the following excellent free, open source, and (in the case of some macos and win32 APIs) non-free projects and libraries:

 core:
 * [boost](http://www.boost.org/)